-This course provides an overview to the field of construction science, and construction technology.
-Achieving proficiency in decision making and problem solving is an essential skill for career planning and lifelong learning.
-Students use selfknowledge, educational, and career information to set and achieve realistic career and educational goals.
+This course provides an overview to the various fields of architecture, interior design, construction science, and construction technology.
+Achieving proficiency in decisionmaking and problem-solving is an essential skill for career planning and lifelong learning.
+Students use self-knowledge, educational, and career information to set and achieve realistic career and educational goals.
 Job-specific, skilled training can be provided through the use of training modules to identify career goals in trade and industry areas.
-Safety and career opportunities are included, in addition to work ethics and job-related study in the classroom such as communications; problem solving and critical thinking; Information Technology Applications; systems; safety, health and environmental; leadership and teamwork; ethics and legal responsibilities; employability and career development; technical skills; introduction to hand tools; introduction to power tools; and reading technical information.
-Students must successfully complete part 1 and part 2 to obtain NCCER Core Certification.
+Safety and career opportunities are included, in addition to work ethics and jobrelated study in the classroom such as communications; problem solving and critical thinking; Information Technology Applications; systems' safety, health, and environmental; leadership and teamwork; ethics and legal responsibilities; employability and career development; technical skills; introduction to hand tools; introduction to power tools; basic rigging; and reading technical drawings.